Spacetime approach to force-free magnetospheres: Black Hole Magnetosphere

 The tensorial derivation makes use of the horizon-generating Killing field \eqref{chi} which, in view of the defining property of $\O_F$ and the structure of the field strength \eqref{Fsymm}, has the useful property \beq \chi\cdot F = (\O_F-\O_H)d\psi. \eeq The derivation proceeds by evaluating the polar current on the horizon and performing a few manipulations:

 In the first line we used \eqref{Idef}, in the second line we used antisymmetry of $F_{ab}$ to replace $\partial_t$ by $\chi$, and in the third line we shifted the duality operation from $F_{ab}$ to $\chi^a \partial_\vphi^b$.
 In the fourth line we used the fact that on the horizon $\chi$ is null and orthogonal to $\partial_\vphi$, so that the 2-form $\chi_{[a}(\partial_{\vphi})_{b]}$ is null and therefore can be dualized as explained in Appendix \ref{sec:null2dual}.
 In this step we also use the fact that $\partial_\theta$ is orthogonal to both $\partial_\vphi$ and $\chi$.
 We have chosen the sign appropriate for the future horizon.\footnote{To determine the sign of $\star\chi$, note that on the future horizon $\chi_a \sim (du)_a$ (both 1-forms are null and normal to the horizon).
 As shown at the end of Appendix \ref{sec:null2dual} in the Schwarzschild case, $\star du=du$, hence $\star \chi = \chi$.
 The Kerr case is related by a continuous deformation to Schwarzschild, so the sign is the same.
 On the past horizon, $\chi_a \sim (dv)_a$, and $\star dv=-dv$, hence $\star \chi = -\chi$.} Finally, in the last line we use Eq.~\eqref{chidotF}.
-Note that, other than stationary axisymmetry with commuting Killing fields, the only special property of the spacetime used in this derivation is the existence of a Killing horizon generated by $\chi$. \TJ{The fact that the Killing fields commute is used in obtaining the form of $F$ a la Uchida.
-Circularity is not needed.} \SG{Killing horizon needed?
-Do you swear this is true?}
+Note that, other than stationary axisymmetry with commuting Killing fields, the only special property of the spacetime used in this derivation is the existence of a Killing horizon generated by $\chi$.

 When thinking of the intrinsic quantities $I$, $\O_F$ and $\psi$ individually, we are unaware of any reason to expect them to be related on the horizon.
 However, since the poloidal and toroidal subspaces become null, and with non-trivial intersection in the limit at the horizon, the corresponding parts of the 2-form $F$ are not independent.
 This makes the existence of the Znajek condition less surprising.